-Within five (5) business days after the date of the conduct review or mediation (whichever is later), the Director of Student Conduct shall provide written notification of the formal charge (if any) to the Respondent.
+Within five (5) business days after the date of the conduct review or mediation (whichever is later), or with violations of the Prohibited Sexual Conduct Policy within five (5) business days of receipt of the Title IX investigative report, the Director of Student Conduct shall provide written notification of the formal charge (if any) to the Respondent.
 The formal charge shall include the following information:

 - a.
 A brief recitation of the factual allegations supporting the formal charge. - b.
 Possible sanctions. - c.
-Notice that, within three (3) business days of the notification of the formal charge, the Respondent must make one of the following pleas, in writing, to the Office of Student Conduct: - Plead not responsible to the formal charge(s) and have the case heard by the Student Conduct Board (SCB) if the Respondent requests a hearing. - Plead not responsible to the formal charge(s), waive rights to a SCB hearing, waive rights to an attorney/nonattorney advocate, and have the case heard by the Associate Vice Chancellor for the purpose of determining responsibility and sanction(s), if any.
-If the Respondent decides to have the case heard by the Associate Vice Chancellor, a written record indicating such shall be signed by the Respondent. - Plead responsible to the formal charges, waive the right to a hearing and accept the sanction levied by the Associate Vice Chancellor.

-If a hearing has been waived by the Respondent, a written document indicating that the Respondent has waived the Respondent's right to a hearing must be signed by the Respondent.

-- Plead responsible to the formal charges and request an opportunity to be heard by the SCB for the purpose of the SCB recommending a particular sanction(s). - d.
-If the formal charge could result in expulsion, the notice must include this possibility and must specify that expulsion precludes matriculation at any UNC constituent institution.

-The failure to submit the written plea within three (3) business days of notification of the formal charges will automatically result in finding of responsibility and a waiver of the right to a hearing, and a finding of responsibility.
-Sanctions shall be imposed by the Associate Vice Chancellor for Student Affairs.
+Notice that, within three (3) business days of the notification of the formal charge, the Respondent must make one of the following pleas, in writing, to the Office of Student Conduct: - Plead not responsible to the formal charge(s) and have the case heard by the appropriate Hearing Body.
+The appropriate Hearing Body will be determined by the Director. - Plead not responsible to the formal charge(s), waive rights to an SCB or Administrative Hearing Body review, waive rights to an attorney/non-attorney advocate, and have the case heard by the Associate Vice Chancellor for the purpose of determining responsibility and sanction(s), if any.
+If the Respondent decides to have the case heard by the Associate Vice Chancellor, a written record indicating such shall be signed by the Respondent. - Plead responsible to the formal charges, waive the right to a hearing and accept the sanction levied by the Associate Vice Chancellor. - If a hearing has been waived by the Respondent, a written document indicating that the Respondent has waived the Respondent's right to a hearing must be signed by the Respondent. - Plead responsible to the formal charges and request an opportunity to be heard by the appropriate Hearing Body for the purpose of the Hearing Body recommending a particular sanction(s).
+The appropriate Hearing Body will be determined by the Director. - [The Code plea options shall not be available for violations governed by the Prohibited Sexual Conduct Policy.
+These pleas shall be managed in accordance with the Informal Resolution provisions of that policy and accompanying procedures.] - d.
+If the formal charge could result in expulsion, the notice must include this possibility and must specify that expulsion precludes matriculation at any UNC constituent institution. - e.
+Notice that the failure to submit the written plea within three (3) business days of notification of the formal charges will automatically result in a finding of responsibility and a waiver of the right to a hearing and that sanctions shall be imposed by the Associate Vice Chancellor for Student Affairs without a hearing.
+This provision shall not apply to violations governed by the Prohibited Sexual Conduct Policy.